Writing Microstation (DGN) Text Nodes with FME

 11. Add a Microstation Reader to the Canvas

-- These examples are just two ways to create the required list.
-The second example is particularly useful when there is an unknown number of labels for each text node.
-But any method of creating such a list will produce the correct results, and your scenarios may not need all of the transformers shown here (it may need more!)
+• These examples are just two ways to create the required list.
+The second example is particularly useful when the number of labels for each text node is unknown.
+But any method of creating such a list will produce the correct results, and your scenarios may not need all of the transformers shown here (they may need more!).

-- Note that all lists in FME start with element number 0 (zero).
+• Note that all lists in FME start at element 0 (zero).
 They do not start at 1 (one).

-- The FME Data Inspector does not render igds_multi_text features as they would be in MicroStation.
+• The FME Data Inspector does not render igds_multi_text features as they would be in MicroStation.
 To see the text, you need to use the Split Multi-Text writer parameter.
-To see the attribute structure, you need to uncheck the the Split Multi Text parameter (in which case FME will display the node number but the multi-text attributes will be preserved)
+To see the attribute structure, you need to uncheck the Split Multi Text parameter (in which case, FME will display the node number, but the multi-text attributes will be preserved)

 Data Attribution